 The fish get larger and more expensive when you start getting into 4 foot long tanks.
 Some of these fish are prone to jumping.
 Protect your investment by purchasing a mesh screen or a glass lid.
 I prefer mesh screens to have better gas exchange.
 Keep in mind that you will have more evaporation if do not have a lid or mesh screen on your aquarium.

-How Much Does A 75 Gallon Tank Weigh?
+How Much Does This Size Tank Weigh?

 Standard 75 gallon glass aquariums (48 x 18 x 24 inches) will weigh around 140 pounds.
 When filled with water, the aquarium can weight at least 850 pounds.
 You will want to factor in a sump, decor, and equipment if go for more advanced setups

-How long is a 75 gallon aquarium?
+How long is this size aquarium?

 A standard 75 gallon aquarium is 4 feet long in length.
 There are some variants that are 3 feet long like cubes and reef ready setups.